-‘Ben Bernanke’s blog’, so named, since Ben does not have to think of a catchy title to signal what you will find there.
+‘Ben Bernanke’s blog’, so named, since the ex Fed-Chair does not have to think of a catchy title.

-Simon Wren-Lewis, ‘Mainly macro’ If I live to have Grandchildren, I’ll tell them that SWL, King of the UK bloggers, once sent me a post to comment on before posting.
+‘Mainly macro’ If I live to have Grandchildren, I’ll tell them that SWL, King of the UK bloggers, once sent me a post to comment on before posting.
 Title not quite accurate, as there is a lot of politics and political economy, all of it good.

 Atlanta Fed, ‘Macroblog’ Was this the pioneer central bank blog?
 I think so.
 Yet it’s often the most personal and outspoken, ahead of the others.

-Chris House, ‘Orderstatistic’ Chris taught one of the desk officers at the Noah Smith collective, and he really knows his stuff.
+Chris House, ‘Orderstatistic’ Chris taught one of the desk officers at the Noah Smith collective, and also Claudia Sahm, and he really knows his stuff.

 New York Fed, ‘Liberty Street Economics’ Surprisingly readable for a central bank blog.

 JP Koning, ‘Moneyness‘ JP has been excellent on the details of the zero bound, and Governance of central banks, and Bitcoin, India’s demonetization, and the history of money.
 I’d be grateful if someone would pay him to write a book and stop doing his day job.

 Brad DeLong Needs Babelfish to translate, but, once done, you have the commanding heights of intellectual endeavour right there.